L-F-S/HybridStochasticPetriNet/README.md

 The deterministic model is written in Matlab and should be run from inside Matlab from the Main_tyson_novak_det.m

 # Hybrid stochastic model
 The hybrid stochastic petri net is written in Python 3.7.
 To run:
 ```bash
 python HSPN.py
 ```
+and insert the number of steps you wish to simulate

 # References: